adamfoneil/Postulate.Mvc/README.md

 Relevant source:
 - [BaseController.cs](https://github.com/adamosoftware/Postulate.Mvc/blob/master/Postulate.Mvc/BaseController.cs) Shows the low-level implementation of CRUD methods and the related exception handling.

 - [CustomerController.cs](https://github.com/adamosoftware/Postulate.Mvc/blob/master/SampleWebApp/Controllers/CustomerController.cs) shows BaseController in use.
 Note that the code for the actions is pretty minimal.
 Notice that I use a `Save` action for both inserts and updates.
+Note that the [Generate](/SampleWebApp/Controllers/CustomerController.cs#L87) action uses my [Test Data Gen](https://github.com/adamosoftware/TestDataGen) library.

 - [Customer.cs](https://github.com/adamosoftware/Postulate.Mvc/blob/master/SampleModels/Customer.cs) To test adding delete permissions, I added an `AllowDelete` override to my Customer model class.
 This is a silly example because it has a hardcoded user name, but it demonstrates how you can check permissions on CRUD actions without adding complexity to your controllers.